monofuel/monoprompt/README.md

 # [monoprompt](https://monofuel.github.io/monoprompt/)

-A LLM project that aims to allow for fine-grain control of using LLMs to generate individual files.

-Inspired by Dockerfiles, monoprompts are a way to orchestrate LLMs to generate text files.
-A monoprompt contains the name of the file(s) to output, the LLM model to use, supporting context files, and the prompt.
-- monoprompts might output code, documentation, or any other text file.
+monoprompt is a tool designed to provide fine-grained control over the generation of text files using Large Language Models (LLMs).

+Inspired by the functional structure of Dockerfiles, monoprompts allow developers to specify the desired output file(s), select an LLM model, and define the supporting context files and prompts.
+This setup facilitates the creation of a variety of text outputs, including code, documentation, and other text-based assets, by leveraging LLM capabilities in a structured and repeatable manner.

-- Sample prompt:
+Sample prompt:
 ```md
 # fibonacci.nim